ck-zhang/px/docs/design/content-addressable-store.md

 * An object with at least one `refs` row is never deleted.
 * GC operations are transactional: a crash mid‑GC never yields an object that’s “referenced but missing” (either the object or all its refs survive).
 * Size‑based GC does not violate the above invariants.
+* After index reconstruction (§13.8.4), any object not reachable from env/runtime manifests (and thus not recreated in `refs`) is considered eligible for GC after the grace period; such objects can always be re-built from lockfiles if later needed.

 ---